 “Luck is what one does with opportunity, Billy.
 And I’m giving you an opportunity now.
 While I’m not obligated to grant requests when called out, I am choosing to award you one for giving me this unique experience, which is rare for me living as long as I have.
 As payment for this adventure, I grant you one wish.
 It must be stated clearly, and concisely, and without multiple components.
 And you have my word, the outcome will be to your exact specifications.
 No refunds, exchanges, or repeats.
 And there is no wishing for more wishes.
 I’m honor-bound to grant only one per client I take on—”

-Tryon moans then’s suddenly screaming like a zombie.
+Tyron moans, then’s suddenly starts screaming like a zombie.
 Shocks the shit outta Billy and seems like Doc too cuz he hovers over him with two fingers on Ty’s neck.
-Ty mumbling something Billy don’t hear till he moves closer.
+Ty’s mumbling something Billy don’t hear till he moves closer.

-“I see the light, B,” he says but he don’t open his eyes and he don’t seem to notice he’s floating.
+“I see the light, B,” Ty says, but he don’t open his eyes and he don’t seem to notice he’s floating.
 “I see it, man.
 I see the light, blud.
 God damn, it’s beautiful, all sparkly and shit…”

 “Anoxia is affecting his optic nerves.”
 Doc stands straight, within slugging distance, and looks at Billy.
 “His right temporal lobe is malfunctioning from oxygen deprivation.
 His brain is shutting down.”

-“I’ll make it my mission ta prove ya wrong bout that if ya don’t save my friend.”
+“I’ll make it my mission to prove ya wrong if ya don’t save my friend.”
 Billy glares at Boggs who frowns back at him like he’s stupid.
 He tries to chill instead of kill the mothafucka, runs his hand through his hair and looks at Tyron, glowing in blue moonlight and floating like he’s already a spirit.